China's Economy Maintains Steady Expansion in November, Supported by Rising Prices and Market Growth

 Market Growth

-Market Growth fell in October.
+Market Growth fell again in November.
 The Market Growth Index monitors the underlying growth of the market segments into which the panel members sell.

 Find out more about SMI Diffusion Indexes